dell/csm-docs/content/docs/getting-started/installation/helm/modules/observability/installer.md

 - Installing CertManager CRDs and the Container Storage Modules Helm chart
 - Waiting for CSM pods to be ready

-If the Authorization module is enabled for the CSI drivers installed in the same Kubernetes cluster, the installer will perform the current steps to enable Container Storage Modules Observability to use the same Authorization instance:
+**If Authorization is enabled for CSI drivers in the same Kubernetes cluster:**
 - Verifies the `karavictl` binary is available.
 - Verifies the appropriate Secrets and ConfigMap exist in the CSI driver namespace.
-- Updates the Container Storage Modules Observability deployment to use the existing Authorization instance if not already enabled during the initial installation of Container Storage Modules Observability.
+- Updates the CSM Observability deployment to use the existing Authorization instance if not already enabled.

 ## Prerequisites